mari-lynne/Intro2R/README.md

 # Intro2R
 Course materials for Introduction to R for Medical Scientists

+Content be downloaded by clicking on the green code button, then download all files as a zip

 Software Requirements